Background blur

 ✨Key Takeaways

-• The guru-disciple relationship is viewed as one of mutual respect and shared learning.
+• The Jivamukti approach to the guru-disciple relationship emphasizes mutual respect and shared learning, not blind faith.

 📝In-Depth Guide

-The role of the guru in Jivamukti is one of mutual respect and shared learning, offering guidance without demanding blind faith.
-Nada Yoga, the yoga of sound, emphasizes tuning into the subtle vibrations within and around us, utilizing sound and carefully chosen music as tools for transformation.
+Jivamukti also explores the role of the guru, reframing the relationship as one of mutual respect and shared learning, rather than blind devotion.
+This openness to guidance is complemented by Nada Yoga, the yoga of sound.
+By tuning into subtle vibrations – the sounds within and around us – practitioners can use sound and music as potent tools for transformation, enhancing awareness and deepening connection.

 Episode Transcript